National Visitor Survey methodology

 Learn more about how we measure the contribution of domestic tourism to Australia’s economy.

 The National Visitor Survey commenced in 1998 to provide an official measure of travel by Australian residents.
+From January 2025 production of Australian resident tourism statistics by Tourism Research Australia (TRA) will be changing.
+See Changes to the Australian resident tourism statistics collection in 2025 for more information.

 The method of interviews